Yathra - The Local Luxury and Authentic Souvenir Made In Bhutan featuring Yarn & Yathra

 Souvenir is always one of the components that attribute to travel dairy.
 After travelling to a destination they need to buy a souvenir for loved one’s back home and to keep travel memories alive drives tourist to search for that one authentic souvenir made in the place of their travel.
 Like any other destination in the world, in Bhutan there are varieties of souvenirs, some made in Bhutan and few imported from neighbouring countries.

-Although local people could tell whether the souvenirs authentic or imported.
-For the sake of vendors and handicraft shops revenue, the tourist’s shoppers are blinded to purchase some of the imported products as made in Bhutan.
+Although local people could tell whether the souvenirs were authentic or imported.
+For the sake of vendors and handicraft shops revenue, the tourist’s shoppers are blinded to purchase some of the imported products made in Bhutan.
 However, these incidences are rare.
-Nowadays, many young entrepreneurs are coming up with genuine products made in Bhutan, souvenir’s such as earing, keychain, frames, Made in Bhutan snacks, eateries and many more.
+Nowadays, many young entrepreneurs are coming up with genuine products made in Bhutan, souvenir’s such as earing, keychains, frames, Made in Bhutan snacks, eateries and many more.

 Yathra traditionally woven by wool produced from sheep such as coats, raincoats, bedding material, furniture cover, caps, purses and bags are some of the top listed souvenirs that come from the central part of Bhutan particularly Bumthang.
 There are numerous Yathra weaving centres located in the Bumthang district alone.
 Today the Yathra products one sees at handicraft shops across the country all come from Bumthang.

-Most importantly households in central Bhutan earn their living by selling the Yathra products Although, in olden times, sheep and yak herders would practice barter system, nowadays the exchange has come evolved to monetary business improving overall livening standard of rural people.
+Most importantly households in central Bhutan earn their living by selling the Yathra products Although, in olden times, sheep and yak herders would practice barter system, nowadays the exchange has come evolved to monetary business improving the overall livening standard of rural people.

 What is Yathra made of?